Masking (behavior)

-In psychology and sociology, masking is the process in which an individual camouflages their natural personality or behavior to conform to social pressures, abuse or harassment.
-Masking can be strongly influenced by environmental factors such as authoritarian parents, rejection, and emotional, physical, or sexual abuse.
+In psychology and sociology, masking, also known as social camouflaging, is a defensive behavior in which an individual conceals their natural personality or behavior in response to social pressure, abuse, or harassment.
+Masking can be strongly influenced by environmental factors such as authoritarian parents, social rejection, and emotional, physical, or sexual abuse.

 Masking can be a behavior individuals adopt subconsciously as coping mechanisms or a trauma response, or it can be a conscious behavior an individual adopts to fit in within perceived societal norms.
 Masking is interconnected with maintaining performative behavior within social structures and cultures.

-Autistic masking refers to the suppression of autistic or neurodivergent traits to pass within society, and is a major focus of neurodiversity research.
+Masking is mostly used to conceal a negative emotion (usually sadness, frustration, and anger) with a positive emotion or indifferent affect.
+Developmental studies have shown that this ability begins as early as preschool and becomes more developed with age.

+The concept of masking is particularly developed in the understanding of autistic behaviour.
+For individuals with autism, masking behaviors are sometimes automatic.
+They may not even realize that they are doing them.
+This is not always the case though, as some behaviors take constant effort and conscious social monitoring to maintain.

+Masks represent an artificial face, in the "saving face" sense.
+Seeing life as theatre is the core of the closely related social perspectives of dramatism, dramaturgy and performativity.
+Masks are a tool of impression management and stigma management, which are parts of reputation management.

 History

 Masking has existed since antiquity, with authors like Shakespeare referencing it in fiction long before masking was formally defined and studied within psychology.

+In the influential book The Presentation of Self in Everyday Life (1956), Erving Goffman emphasized the link between social life and performance.
+Reviews of camouflaging literature suggest that Goffman's theory of social performance is still key for explaining how masking helps people shape others' perceptions and handle stigma.

 Frantz Fanon is credited with defining masking in his 1957 Black Skin, White Masks, which describes masking behavior in race relations within the stratified post-war United States.
-Fanon explains how African-Americans, especially those of low social capital, adopted certain behaviors to resemble white people as well as other behaviors intended to please whites and reinforce the white man's higher social status.
+Fanon explained how African-Americans, especially those of low social capital, adopted certain behaviors to resemble white people as well as other behaviors intended to please whites and reinforce the white man's higher social status.

-The term masking was used to describe the act of concealing disgust by Paul Ekman (1972) and Friesen (1969).
-It was also thought of as a learned behavior.
-Developmental studies have shown that this ability begins as early as preschool and improves with age.
-Masking is mostly used to conceal a negative emotion (usually sadness, frustration, and anger) with a positive emotion or indifferent affect.
+The term masking was used to describe the act of concealing disgust by Paul Ekman (1972) and Wallace V Friesen (1969).
+They thought of it as a learned behavior.

+Lorna Wing proposed that females' higher levels of masking than males led to their underdiagnosing of having autism in 1981.

+The Camouflaging Autistic Traits Questionnaire (CAT-Q), which measures autistic masking, was published by Laura Hull, Simon Baron-Cohen and others in March 2019.
+Recent validity testing suggests that while the CAT-Q demonstrates measurement stability across age groups, further research is needed to investigate how cultural and age-related differences may impact its ability to properly measure populations in different countries.